Santander profit halves on real estate losses

 But it said deposits in Spain reached their highest level in 10 quarters during the April to June period.

-Santander reported net profit of 1.7 billion euros ($2.1 billion) after completing 70 percent of the writedowns ordered by regulators against repossessed housing and unrecoverable loans to developers.
+Santander reported net profit of 1.7 billion euros (1.33 billion pounds) after completing 70 percent of the writedowns ordered by regulators against repossessed housing and unrecoverable loans to developers.

 "The provisions we are making will allow us to put real estate write-offs in Spain behind us by the end of this year," said Chairman Emilio Botin.